LanYan-Cutie1805/kantin_chatbot-GAI--FINAL-/README.md

   - Powered by **Llama 3.2 Vision** via [Ollama](https://ollama.com)
   - Uses **FastEmbed** for embeddings
   - Menu data is loaded from a **CSV file**, not a database

+HOW TO RUN
+1. Install the library on requirements.txt
+2. You need a Qdrant API and Link
+3. run the python file